abhinandan0y/snakemake/README.md

 # snakemake
 RUN:
-snakemake --cores 3 #snakemake -j snakemake --report snakemake --rulegraph |dot -Tpng >rulegraph.png
+snakemake --cores 3 #snakemake -j; snakemake --report; snakemake --rulegraph |dot -Tpng >rulegraph.png
 ______________________________________________________________________________________________________________
 This is sample of complete pipeline for vcf generation from fastq files using snakemake automation.